sukanto-m/nd00333_AZMLND_Optimizing_a_Pipeline_in_Azure-Starter_Files/README.md

 ## AutoML

-The AutoML uses a variety of models including classification, regressiona and others for training, with a timeout criterion to save on usage cost.
+The AutoML uses a variety of models including classification, regression and others for training.
+The hyperparameters include:
+* A timeout of 30 minutes to save on usage cost
+* The primary task being 'classification' since that is the goal of the project
+* The primary metric set to 'accuracy' to score the model (and comparison with Hyperdrive)
+* The same 'cpu_cluster' compute cluster being used to perform the training like in Hyperdrive
+* The target/predicion labels being 'y' like standard prediction tasks
+* Number of cross validations set to 5
+* ONNX compatibility set to true, allowing for [interchange](https://docs.microsoft.com/en-us/windows/ai/windows-ml/get-onnx-model) of models

 Among these models, the Voting Ensemble performs the best.
 As its name suggests, this ensemble is an ML model that combines the results of a collection of algorithms.
 The Voting Ensemble here consists of 7 individual models, of which 4 are XGBoost classifiers, and 1 each of a LightGBM, SGD and Logistic Regression.

 ![image](https://github.com/sukanto-m/nd00333_AZMLND_Optimizing_a_Pipeline_in_Azure-Starter_Files/blob/master/Screenshot%202021-08-10%20at%2011.59.28%20AM.png)
 ![image](https://github.com/sukanto-m/nd00333_AZMLND_Optimizing_a_Pipeline_in_Azure-Starter_Files/blob/master/Screenshot%202021-08-11%20at%2011.27.29%20AM.png)